Carole Wacey, Executive Director, MOUSE Featured on MO.com

 For people around the world, tech is the pathway to a long and successful career, and we look forward to even more MOUSE alumni leading New York City's booming and influential tech sector... read more ›

-– Michael R. Bloomberg, Mayor, New York City
+– Michael R. Bloomberg, Former Mayor, New York City

 The experiences that MOUSE provides its participants help ensure that high school graduates are prepared for good jobs during the summer and in their future careers.
 MOUSE’s unique emphasis on technology training... read more ›

-– Gale Brewer, New York City Council Member, Technology Committee Chair
+– Gale Brewer, Manhattan Borough President, Technology Committee Chair

 I love finishing school and coming to MOUSE.
 I love the teamwork and the time to learn new things about computers. read more ›